Social programme

 Historic walls with new stories

-The Turbine Hall stands impressively with both charm, size, and sustainability, as history tells that it also carries the former roof of Copenhagen Central Station!
-It has also served as a power plant for Aarhus Tramways, but today we light candles in the hall's old, high walls and create a unique and special atmosphere that adds extra dimensions to all kinds of events.
+The Turbine Hall stands impressively with both charm, size, and sustainability, as history tells that it carries the former roof of Copenhagen Central Station!
+Today we light candles in the hall's old, high walls and create a unique atmosphere that adds extra dimensions to all kinds of events.

 Read more about the venue